 Pain on the underside of the heel

 Plantar fasciitis occurs due to excessive running or jumping which causes inflammation in the area where the heel bone connects to the toes.
 Pain in this area may be relieved after rest but quickly reoccurs after standing and putting weight on the bottom of the foot.
 Untreated plantar fasciitis can lead to a heel spur in which a calcium deposit builds up on the tissue band that bridges the heel to the toes.

 What is the treatment for heel pain?

-If you suffer from heel pain sports medicine may be a great option for natural pain relief.
+If you suffer from pain, sports medicine may be a great option for natural pain relief.
+Our sports medicine doctor here at Spinal Rehab & Sports Medicine can help.
 Dr. Bob Meyer has 21+ years of experience treating sports injuries and patients with chronic pain.
-He has a large arsenal of sports injury treatment methods that can help you find relief from heel pain fast.
+He has a large arsenal of sports injury treatment methods that can help you find relief from pain fast.